 - Bayley and Sasha Banks were the first women to compete in the main event of a WWE pay-per-view at NXT Takeover: Respect in 2015.

-- Darren Young became the first openly gay WWE superstar to compete in the WWE.
+- Darren Young became the first openly gay man to compete in the WWE.

 - Chyna became the first woman to hold the Intercontinental Championship in October 1999.
-Months before, she was the first of three women in WWE history to compete in the Royal Rumble match.
-Beth Phoenix (in 2010) and Kharma (in 2012) were the second and third females respectively.
+Months before, she was the first of three women in WWE history to compete in the Royal Rumble match, followed by Beth Phoenix (in 2010) and Kharma (in 2012).

 - Carmella won the first ever women's Money in the Bank Ladder match, in which the winner is guaranteed a title shot for the Women's Championship anytime that she wants.
 James Ellsworth actually won it for her.